 Many chiropractors offer contracts under which patients pay in advance or agree to pay for many visits at a “discount” price.
 I have seen contracts for as many as 100 visits.
 Chiropractors who offer them typically tell all patients that long-term care is needed to prevent recurrence, spinal degeneration, or various serious diseases.
 Some chiropractors display a chart of “subluxation degeneration” or “spinal decay” that they say is inevitable without intensive and/or long-term care.
+Some tell nearly all of their patients that the curvature of their neck needs to be changed.
 All such advice represents overselling.
 Even if chiropractic treatment can legitimately help a problem, it is not possible to know in advance that a large specified number of visits will be needed.

 In addition to excessive visits, contracts often contain provisions intended to discourage quitting.
 Some say that if treatment is stopped before all of the visits are used, the discount will be canceled and visits used will be figured at their “full” price.
 Some contracts also call for an “administrative fee” for early stoppage.